pmunts/avr-mcu/README.txt

      * 19 September 2017 -- Upgraded binutils to 2.29 and gcc to 7.2.0.
      * 16 March 2019 -- Added make files and a demo program using
        [3]mikroPascal PRO for AVR.
+     * 18 March 2019 -- Upgraded binutils to 2.32 and gcc to 8.3.0.
+Enable
+       C++ when building the toolchain.
+Added sbit.h and gpio.h for bit operations.
+Imported libstream.
+Added an LED test demo program, which works on the Arduino Uno Rev 3 and similar boards with the LED connected to PB5.

    Note: I have largely migrated to [4]ARM microcontrollers, so this AVR framework will only be updated sporadically from now on.